 Family home visiting (FHV) is a voluntary, home-based service ideally delivered prenatally through the early years of a child's life.
 It provides social, emotional, health-related and parenting support and information to families, and links them to appropriate resources.
 Reference: https://www.health.state.mn.us/communities/fhv/index.html

 International Classification of Diseases (ICD) Codes are used to enter diagnoses codes on an individual client chart.

 Minnesota County Attorney Prosecutor Software (MCAPS)

 MCAPS is the Minnesota County Attorney Prosecutor Software (MCAPS).
 MCAPS is owned by MnCCC and managed by the MnCCC County Attorney User Group.

 Integrated Financial System (IFS)

-IFS is Integrated Financial System that is owned by MnCCC representing 78 counties and several agencies.
+The Integrated Financial System (IFS) is owned by MnCCC and represents 78 counties and several agencies.
 The Joint IFS Committee (JIC) manages IFS with representation from Human/Social Services and Auditor/Treasurer offices from the participating counties.

-CSTS software is owned by MnCCC and managed by the Corrections User Group.
-Representation on the Corrections Executive Committee from all three probation organizations: Department of Corrrections (DOC), Minnesota Association of Community Correction Act Counties (MACCAC), and Minnesota Association of County Probation Officers (MACPO).
-CSTS is a state-wide system.
+CSTS is a statewide software system owned by MnCCC and managed by the Corrections User Group.
+Representation on the Corrections Executive Committee from all three probation organizations - Department of Corrrections (DOC), Minnesota Association of Community Correction Act Counties (MACCAC), and Minnesota Association of County Probation Officers (MACPO).

 Information Services Support Group (ISSG)